Kevponce194/demo/README.md

 * Create a basic .html file to understand tags and correct flow and semantics.
 * Create a .css file and add styling to begin understanding of basic css structure.
+* Solidify understanding of push to Github repo.